Why Bluey Is the Best Children's TV Show on the Planet

 Available to watch on Disney Plus in the US, Bluey is aimed at preschool children but I regularly watch it with both of my children, now aged 6 and 9.

-I definitely haven't been regularly watching episodes by myself when the kids are at school.
+I definitely haven't been watching episodes by myself when the kids are at school.

 Some episodes hit on a level that you truly don't expect.
 One episode, titled Camping, explores the strange nostalgia of a short-term vacation friend.
 I was sobbing by the end.
 Any episode where the kids dress up as "grannies" is hysterical and I challenge any mother to watch Sleepytime and leave with dry eyes.
 Fathers will find a role model in Bandit, maybe the best father in television history.
 He's creative, charming, and has me challenging my own assumptions about what it means to be an effective dad in 2022.
 Bandit is the north star and we're all left trailing in his wake.